What is a Kilim? And How it Differs from a Rug

 5. Why Kilims Matter

 To choose a kilim is to choose something deeply tied to craft, tradition, and storytelling.
 Each kilim is unique, carrying the voice of its weaver and the heritage of its region.
 Unlike mass-produced rugs, kilims represent the slow, intentional rhythm of handwork and the cultural memory woven into cloth.
+The forms, materials, and techniques themselves act as carriers of that memory.
+Today, many of these techniques survive only through small-scale weaving practices, as industrial production has largely replaced handwoven flatweaves.

 Closing Thought